RBEGamer/ArduinoLEDController/README.md

 * now you can set the channels
 * you can use a api, please see the description on the webinterface

-### NOTE
-you only need the FlashStorage lib if you are using an Arduino DUE